smol-ai/GodMode/README.md

 so for example you can use chatgpt plugins despite there not being an api for them. or you can use bard/anthropic without needing api access.

 > **Note**
 > I understand not everybody has access to Anthropic yet.
+I am working on providing an alternative - will have to require a login.
+>
+> For now, you can hide individual webviews from the preferences modal.

+## seeking contributors!

+this is a FOSS effort and will never be commercialized (no tracking, will not be a paid app (but the chat apps within might), etc). please check out the feature requests (https://github.com/smol-ai/menubar/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you'd like to help! in particular, we'd like:

-You can hide individual webviews from the preferences modal.
-I'd happily take a PR to make the panels customizable to different URLs and input targets!
+- **a PR to make the 3 panels customizable to different URLs and input targets!**
+- a "Windows maintainer" to handle Windows user needs and beta test every release to make sure we didn't break something for them
+- Design
+   - i need a new set of icons for the images
+   - better styling for the window? maybe normalize the bard window to the openai dimensions?

 ## video demo